The Emperor

 It is easy to forget that the Emperor is driven by fire and therefore as passionate as the Empress.

-Much of the time on this card was spent finding a way to show and implement this, and it is illustrated graphically by the face of the Emperor.
-Depending on how you look at him, his expression may be that of a man with kindly eyes and a slight smile or someone who is sternly looking straight through you.
+Time was spent finding a way to visually implement this duality, which is illustrated graphically in the Emperor's face.
+Depending on how you look at him, his expression is kindly with a slight smile, or stern, looking straight through you.

-Zeus also had this double characterization.
-This is more apparent with Zeus than other similar depictions (such as in the First Testament’s occasionally wrathful God) as there is no opposite force of evil or temptation to the Creator in the Greek pantheon.
-Zeus is simply quick to help but also quick to punish or take what he wants, and it can often seem capricious on which route he chooses!
+Zeus shared this double characterization.
+This is more apparent with Zeus than other similar depictions (such as the Old Testament's occasionally wrathful God), as there is no opposing force of 'evil' or temptation in the Greek pantheon.
+Zeus is quick to help, but also quick to punish or take what he wants.
+It can often seem capricious which route he chooses.

-This is of course because Zeus is not really a person but the domain he had under his rule (the weather, the rigors of life, the world around us and both its beauty and cruel imperfections) and it is really they that are capricious.
-Zeus is merely an anthropomorphism of it.
+Zeus is not a person, but the domain under his rule: the weather, the rigors of life, the world around us with both its beauty and cruel imperfections.
+It is nature itself that is capricious; Zeus is merely the anthropomorphism of it.

-This also follows through in the rest of mythology: tactics within war/Athena can be both clever and just, or cruel and unforgiving, and death/Hades can follow the rules and call you at the appointed time, but can also steal you away irrespective of age and whether or not you are in the prime of life.
+This follows through in the rest of mythology.
+War (Athena) can be both clever and just, or cruel and unforgiving.
+Death (Hades) can follow the rules and call you at the appointed time, but can also steal you away irrespective of age or vitality.

-The final design was created with stock photography and photography of found items, AI and Photoshop.
-Special mention goes to the Zeus’s shield which started life as a cuff-link!
+The final design was created using stock photography, photographs of found items, AI, and Photoshop.
+Special mention goes to Zeus’s shield, which started life as a cuff-link.

 Final Words

-This card represents rationality, leadership, discipline and stability, while also highlighting potential challenges caused by impatience, disorganization, or being led by irrational emotions.
+This card represents rationality, leadership, discipline, and stability.
+It also highlights the potential challenges caused by impatience, rigidity, or being led by irrational emotions.